andrewpmilne/project-three-anagrams-game/README.md

 ### Remaining Bugs
 There is still a bug relating to the words.txt file used.
 Currently, there are still occurences where a user will type in a correct answers that uses the right letters and is a word in the English language but is not in the words.txt file.
 On this occasion the program will check the txt file for other suitable answers but will not be able to find one.
 To completely aleviate this issue a much larger dictionary would need to be used to check answers.
 This dictionary could not be used for the generation of the words at it would regularly find obscure and unusual English words, which would be frustrating for the user.

+## Future Features
+- Implement a larger dictionary to fix the bug described above of anagrams of the correct word being considered incorrect.
+- Implement a two player game.
+- Create a visual countdown so players can see how many seconds are remaining as they solve an anagram.

 ## Deployment

 ## Technologies Used

 ## Credits
+List of 3000 common English words found through [université paris cité](https://python.sdv.u-paris.fr/data-files/english-common-words.txt)

 ## Acknowledgements
 Thanks, once again, to Juliia Konovalova for Slack calls and advice whilst nine months pregnant!